 - implement a Risk Management Plan for a pandemic that identifies and assesses risks to your business, as well as strategies to manage these risks;

 - execute a Business Impact Analysis for a pandemic by identifying activities that are critical for the survival of your business and prioritise what has to be done to maintain them; and

-- conduct stress testing of systems and financial positions, in case the financial markets experience further shocks which increase pressure on systems.
+- conduct stress testing of systems and financial positions, in case markets fall further or experience further shocks which increase pressure on systems.

 Key Areas of Consideration